glemaitre/scikit-learn-common-test/doc/develop.rst

         # the argument in the constructor
         self.param3 = param2

-The reason for postponing the validation is that the same validation would have to be performed in ``set_params``, which is used in algorithms like ``GridSearchCV``.
+The reason for postponing the validation is that the same validation would have to be performed in `set_params`, which is used in algorithms like :class:`~sklearn.model_selection.GridSearchCV`.

 .. _fit_api: